ZurichMedTech/model-intelligence/docs/manual/hypertool-creation.md

 Model Intelligence HyperTools provide specialized interfaces for advanced modeling capabilities in Sim4Life.
 You can create different types of Model Intelligence HyperTools from the Dashboard to perform specific analysis tasks.

-Currently Model Intelligence HyperTools are in Preview mode.
-Two HyperTools have been made available to all users at this stage:

 - **Response Surface Modeling (RSM) HyperTool**: surrogate models enable interactive visualizations of the relationship between input parameters and simulation outcomes, enabling users to rapidly gain major insights into their models.

 - **Uncertainty Quantification (UQ) HyperTool**: Enables statistical analysis of how uncertainties in input parameters propagate to simulation results, helping assess the robustness of your models.